Checkroth/pbelican/content/software blog/2021-4-27-setting-up-a-self-hosted-server.md

 You may want to set the password or reconfigure.
 The configuraiton lives in `/etc/grafana/grafana.ini`.

-[//]: TODO:: Add a link to the grafana-behind-reverse-proxy blog You can change things like the port, admin_password, or setup SSL or a custom domain here.
+You can change things like the port, admin_password, or setup SSL or a custom domain here.
 More details in a future post.

 Now that you have grafana, prometheus, and node_exporter running, you'll want to set up your first dashboard.